pollen-robotics/reachy-mini-os/README.md

 A release can be easily created by pushing a tag 'vx.x.x'.
 Any other tag will build an image with the artifacts available in the Actions section.

+The branch arm64 is used for sync with the main repo.
+Please fork and merge to develop to contribute to this repo.

 **forked from https://github.com/RPi-Distro/pi-gen**

 Tool used to create Raspberry Pi OS images, and custom images based on Raspberry Pi OS,